Explainable Severity ranking via pairwise n-hidden comparison: a case study of glaucoma: Methodology

 The framework for severity ranking, as depicted in Figure~\ref{framework}, comprises three phases: 1) collection of comparison labels, 2) neural network training and inference, and 3) list rank reconstruction.
 The labeling phase requires medical experts to provide severity annotations.
 The labeled images are then partitioned into training, validation, and test sets for training and evaluating a siamese network.
 The siamese network is composed of two identical sub-networks with shared weights, each of which includes two consecutive modules: a feature extractor (backbone) and a ranking function.
 We employed ResNet-50 \cite{He2015DeepRL}, VGG19 \cite{Simonyan2014VeryDC}, and Vision Transformer (ViT) \cite{Dosovitskiy2020AnII} models, pre-trained on the ImageNet dataset, as the backbone feature extractors.
 As for the ranking function, we customized RankNet \cite{ltrbygd}, with an input length determined by the length of activation vectors derived from the backbone.

 Upon training the siamese network, we selected the best model based on validation pairwise accuracy.
 Given a pair of images, the model outputs the probability of one being more severe than the other.
-Applying the model on all pairs in the input dataset yields a pairwise comparison matrix, which can be converted into a ranking list using Bradley-Terry~\cite{bradley1952rank}.
+Applying the model on all pairs in the input dataset yields a pairwise comparison matrix, which can be converted into a ranking list using Bradley-Terry model ~\cite{bradley1952rank}.
+The Bradley-Terry model is a statistical framework used for analyzing pairwise comparison data.
+It estimates the ranking of k variables, representing competitors, based on outcomes from each pairwise competition.